 Once applications have been evaluated and scored, they will be forwarded to the RDA Finance Committee.
-The RDA Finance Committee will consider the applications and the Selection Advisory Committee will provide funding allocation and ranking recommendations to the RDA Board of Directors for a conditional commitment of funding.
+The RDA Finance Committee will consider the applications and provide funding allocation and ranking recommendations to the RDA Board of Directors for a conditional commitment of funding.